 A 1001 error code indicates that the Storwize V7000 control enclosure has automatically performed a recovery.
-The CLI is now restricted to make sure that there are no more configuration changes until IBM support has checked that it is safe for configuration changes to be allowed again.
+The control enclosure CLI is now restricted to make sure that there are no more block storage configuration changes until IBM support has checked that it is safe for configuration changes to be allowed again.

-You can use the currently configured volumes.
 The problem that caused the recovery to be triggered might have caused the file volumes to go offline long enough to cause the file systems to become unmounted.
-You can immediately remount the file systems without waiting for IBM support to tell you that it is safe for you to re-enable the Storwize V7000 CLI.
+You can immediately remount the file systems without waiting for IBM support to tell you that it is safe for you to re-enable the control enclosure CLI.